What is Plasma

 What will happen to the plasma component of my whole blood donation?

 During processing of your blood donation, the red cells are separated from the plasma.
 Previously this plasma was used in the manufacture of laboratory reagents, tests and controls and was not used for treating patients.
 Now this plasma will be sent to a manufacturer to make a therapeutic product called LG-Octaplas.
 This product will be sent back to the IBTS from the manufacturer for use by the Irish healthcare system.
 It is used to help blood to clot and to stop bleeding.
 It is essential for the effective treatment of major blood loss, which could be caused by a road traffic accident or complications of childbirth.
-It is also used to treat some congenital coagulation factor deficiency like factor V and factor XI deficiency and some acquired cases of coagulation factor deficiency secondary to liver disease or some cases of increased consumption secondary to disseminated intravascular coagulation (DIC).
+It is also used to treat some rare congenital coagulation factor deficiencies and to support patients with acquired causes of low levels of clotting factors such as those with liver disease, sepsis or disseminated intravascular coagulation (DIC).

 What are Plasma Derived Medicinal Products?